Jury convicts Tesuque man of second-degree murder in death of brother

 "I'm disappointed that they didn't go down to manslaughter, but I think I understand that.
 The family had a strong presence throughout the entire trial, and I don't think that goes unnoticed," West wrote in an email after the decision.
 "I really wish that the remaining siblings could engage in a mediation."

-In an email, Cox lauded the efforts of the prosecution, staff members and law enforcement in the case.
+In an email, Cox lauded the efforts of the prosecution, staff members and law enforcement.

 Griego will be sentenced at a hearing in about a month.